heyudude/Brawl-Stars-Club-Tools/BUILD.md

 make install
 ```

-To update crtools.pot with new strings from the Python source:
+To update bstools.pot with new strings from the Python source:

 ```
 make translate-update